Grace's Mosaic Moments

 Saturday, October 4, 2025

-Sad End to a Series
+How NOT to End a Series

 Since I began this blog in 2011, I have made it a habit to include pics of the granddaughters.
 Some readers may recall they were featured in my first two blogs—that horrendous tale of what happened when I attempted to drive them home from a Christmas concert in their mother's car (with three girls, six and under, in carseats and no gas).
 Now, even the middle grand has turned 21!
 How time flies.
 Below, Hailey on the cover of a student magazine at the University of Central Florida (Orlando) and Riley playing the euphonium in a band concert at Stetson University in Deland, FL.